San Juan Sea Kayaking

-San Juan Islands Kayaking Trip Routes & Map: Killer Whale Waters
+San Juan Islands Kayak Tour Routes & Maps of the Orca Whale Watching Waters

 Big versions of these kayak trip route maps can be seen by clicking on one of the tiny maps below.
 This will open a full-size map in PDF format.
 You will be able to view, zoom, save, and print the PDF version of the map from your computer.